 I hope you’re all happy and doing well.
 Something dawned on me the other night, and I thought I’d share it with you.
 I was making dinner for the family, as I usually do.
 I was making little lamb and beef meatballs.
 I knew I had more than enough meatballs to feed the family for dinner.
 Yet, as I placed each meatball into the pot I realized that, out of habit, I was counting them.
 I have this habit due to years of calorie counting.
 You see in the past, to figure out how many calories were in a meatball, I had to know how many meatballs I had.

 For many years, I religiously and tediously counted every calorie that went into my mouth.
-I did it way before there where apps, or even smart phones for that matter, and I did it for years after that, too.
-Back then, I believed the age old adage of calories in vs. calories out.
-I accepted it as fact that if I simply ate less calories than my body burned each day, I would lose weight.
+I did it way before there were apps or even smartphones for that matter, and I did it for years after that, too.
+Back then, I believed the age-old adage of calories in vs. calories out.
+I accepted it as a fact that if I simply ate fewer calories than my body burned each day, I would lose weight.
 I believed that if I could figure out the magically right amount of calories to eat each day, I could maintain a normal weight, and avoid developing a chronic disease.
 At the time, I honestly believed that it didn’t matter what kind of foods those calories came from.
 I was sure that whether I ate marshmallows or kale, it made no difference.
 I was, like so many, so misinformed!
 If I had continued on along this path, I never would have been able to find sustainable weight loss, and I can confidently say that I would probably have more than one health problem by now.

 If you still count calories, or struggle with your weight and/or your health, and would like to find a better solution, pick up a copy of my book, Healthy Body Connection.